voxeet/voxeet-sdk-ios/README.md

 The Voxeet iOS SDK uses a number of open source projects to work properly:

-* [Starscream](https://github.com/daltoniam/Starscream) - A type-safe HTTP client for Android and Java.
+* [Starscream](https://github.com/daltoniam/Starscream) - Starscream is a conforming WebSocket (RFC 6455) client library in Swift for iOS and OSX.
-* [Alamofire](https://github.com/Alamofire/Alamofire) - Android optimized event bus.
+* [Alamofire](https://github.com/Alamofire/Alamofire) - Alamofire is an HTTP networking library written in Swift.
-* [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) - Jackson is a suite of data-processing tools for Java.
+* [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) - SwiftyJSON makes it easy to deal with JSON data in Swift.

 ## Sample Application

-A sample application is available on this [public repository](https://github.com/) on GitHub.
+A sample application is available on this [public repository](https://github.com/voxeet/ios-sdk-sample/tree/master/Sample) on GitHub.